-Land Tax is an annual tax charged on the land value of all the property you own that is above the land tax threshold.
-Generally speaking, your principal place of residence is usually exempt and not taken into account when determining your land tax liability.
+Land Tax is an annual tax charged on the land value of all the property you own that is over and above the land tax threshold.
+Although, in saying that, your principal place of residence is usually exempt and not taken into account when determining your land tax liability.
 Acquired property in the last 12 months?
 You better read on to see if land tax applies to you.

 How is land tax calculated?

-Land Tax is calculated on the total value of all your taxable land above the threshold, not on each individual property.
-If the combined value of your land does not exceed the threshold, no land tax is payable.
+Land Tax is calculated on the total value of all your taxable land above the threshold.
+If the combined value of your land does not exceed the threshold, no land tax is payable by you.

 The rate of tax is calculated as $100 plus 1.6% of the land value up to the value of the premium threshold.
 The rate of tax increases to 2% after the premium threshold.